-If this feels *too real* then it might be time to consider a new approach to the workday that could boost your productivity.
+If this feels all too real to you, then it might be time to consider a new time management technique that could boost your productivity and help you power through your priority tasks.

 What is time blocking?